gmalexander/OpenBB/README.md

 # OpenBB

-> 5 Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet unto the nations.
+> I will instruct thee and teach thee in the way which thou shalt go: I will guide thee with mine eye.

-Jeremiah 1:5
+Psalm 32:8

 This project is designed to provide an open source baby monitor solution.
 The key aims of this project are privacy, security, and of course, usability.